Back in 2021, Duolingo introduced legendary levels — the ultimate test of how well you know a skill.

 How many Legendary Levels are there?

-If you’re working through the Polish tree, however, then you won’t have as many Legendary Levels to complete as there aren’t anywhere near as many skills.
-This is always changing though as Duolingo are regularly adding new skills and features to their courses.
+If you’re working through the Polish path, however, then you won’t have as many to complete as there isn’t anywhere near as much content.

 RELATED: The Complete List Of EVERY Duolingo Language